9 Best Free Note-Taking Apps (2026)

 Logseq is an outliner-based note-taking app with bidirectional linking and a daily journal workflow.
 Like Obsidian, it stores everything locally as plain-text Markdown files.
 Unlike Obsidian, it thinks in bullets and blocks rather than long-form pages.

 The whole thing is free and open source (AGPL-3.0).
-A database version is in active beta that replaces file storage with SQLite and enables real-time collaboration, but it's not stable yet as of February 2026.
 You can sync for free using iCloud, Google Drive, or Git.

-Limitation: The database version has been "coming soon" for a long time.
+Limitation: The database version has been "coming soon" for years and is still in beta.
 The learning curve for queries and advanced features is steep.
-And the mobile experience needs work.
+The mobile experience needs work (though the new database-version iOS app is improved).
+And the community/plugin ecosystem is smaller than Obsidian's.

 7. Simplenote

-Simplenote does exactly one thing: plain-text notes.
+Simplenote does exactly one thing: plain-text notes with instant sync.
 No folders, no images, no rich formatting beyond basic Markdown.
 Every feature is free.
-There's a "Sustainer" plan at $19.99/month, but it's a voluntary donation with zero additional features.
+There are no paid tiers, no premium features, no upsells.
+(The old Sustainer plan -- a voluntary $19.99/month donation -- was discontinued in 2023.)

 It syncs instantly across Windows, Mac, Linux, iOS, Android, and web.
 The version history slider lets you scroll back through every change you've ever made.
 It's maintained by Automattic (the company behind WordPress).

-Limitation: No images, no attachments, no rich formatting.
-No end-to-end encryption.
+Limitation: No images, no attachments, no rich formatting beyond Markdown.
+No end-to-end encryption (notes are stored on Automattic's servers).
 No AI features.
+No tags beyond basic tagging.
 It's as minimal as it gets.

 8. Bear

-Bear is the most beautiful Markdown editor I've used.
+Bear is the most beautiful Markdown editor on this list.
 The writing experience is exceptional -- clean typography, 24+ themes, and a tag-based organization system that feels natural.
+If you care about aesthetics while writing, nothing else comes close.

-Best for: Writers and designers on Apple devices who care about aesthetics.
+Best for: Writers and designers on Apple devices who care about the writing experience and aesthetics.
+Bear is the app you open when you want writing to feel good.

-Limitation: Apple-only (though the web beta helps).
-The free tier without sync is barely usable.
+Limitation: Apple-only for native apps (though the web beta helps).
+The free tier without sync is barely usable in practice -- most people have more than one device.
 No tables, no databases, no collaboration features.
+And at $29.99/year for sync, you're paying for something Obsidian + iCloud gives you for free.

 9. Evernote

-Best for: Existing users who've built years of notes in Evernote and can't face migrating.
+Best for: Existing users who've built years of notes in Evernote and find the migration effort prohibitive.
+Evernote's web clipper remains best-in-class for saving web content with formatting intact.

 How to choose

 You just want to write things down quickly: Apple Notes (if Apple user) or Simplenote (any platform).
-Zero setup, zero cost.
+Zero setup, zero cost, zero decisions.

 You care about data ownership and privacy: Obsidian or Joplin.
 Your files, your machine, your rules.
-Obsidian has the better plugin ecosystem; Joplin has built-in end-to-end encryption.
+Obsidian has the better plugin ecosystem and community; Joplin has built-in end-to-end encryption.

 You think in outlines and connections: Logseq.
-It's like Obsidian but bullet-first, and it's completely free with no paid features locked away.
+It's like Obsidian but block-first, and it's completely free with no paid features locked away.

-You want something beautiful to write in: Bear (Apple) or Obsidian with a nice theme (any platform).
+You want something beautiful to write in: Bear (Apple + web beta) or Obsidian with a community theme (any platform).

 FAQ